Climate Positive Development Program

 The C40 Cities Climate Leadership Group’s Climate Positive Development Program (Climate Positive) was launched in May 2009 in partnership with the Clinton Climate Initiative and the U.S. Green Building Council.
 The program brings together leading district-scale new-build and regeneration projects working to achieve "Climate Positive"—or net carbon negative—outcomes in cities around the world.
 As part of the C40’s Sustainable Communities Initiative, it aims to create a model for large-scale urban communities and to support projects that serve as urban laboratories for cities seeking to grow in ways that are environmentally sustainable, climate resilient, and economically viable.

 Climate Positive is an exclusive program, with a competitive application process, and currently comprises 17 global projects that will collectively reduce the emissions impact of more than one million people.
-The cities in which the Climate Positive projects are located support the implementation process locally and share best practices globally through participation in the C40 Climate Positive Network, The projects are in different stages of development, but share key characteristics like high densities, highly efficient buildings, mixed-use zoning and transit accessibility.
+The cities in which the Climate Positive projects are located support the implementation process locally and share best practices globally through participation in the C40 Climate Positive Network.
+The projects are in different stages of development, but share key characteristics like high densities, highly efficient buildings, mixed-use zoning and transit accessibility.

 History

 Climate Positive was developed in partnership by the C40, the Clinton Climate Initiative, and the U.S. Green Building Council and was launched at the C40 Cities Climate Leadership Group summit in Seoul, South Korea in May 2009.
 At the time of its launch, Climate Positive had 16 founding projects on six continents, supported by local governments and property developers.
-In October 2012, the City of Copenhagen’s Nordhaven project was accepted to join the Program, and in Sao Paulo, Obdebrecht’s Parque da Cidade (Park of the City) formally launched with a big kick-off event bringing the total number of projects to 17.
+In October 2012, the City of Copenhagen’s Nordhaven project was accepted to join the Program, and in São Paulo, Obdebrecht's Parque da Cidade (Park of the City) formally launched with a big kick-off event bringing the total number of projects to 17.